Teaching, Program Facilitation and Advising

-- Support the College initiatives to recruit and retain talented doctoral students.
-Activities may include interviewing applicants for admission into the program, assess writing samples, participate in recruitment activities such as open houses and interest
+- Support the College initiatives to recruit and retain talented candidates.
+Activities will include interviewing applicants for admission into the program, assessing writing samples, participating in recruitment activities such as open houses and interest

-- Support the Doctoral Program by enhancing collaboration with appropriate organizations and community groups.
+- Support the graduate education programming by enhancing collaboration with appropriate organizations and community groups.

 - Act as an active member of the Hood College community.

-- Discipline Mastery: Strong knowledge of subject matter; strong research skills; on-going interaction and/or development of skills related to discipline.
+- Discipline Mastery: Strong knowledge of subject matter; on-going interaction and/or development of skills related to discipline.

-- Teaching Mastery: Strong knowledge of current learning theory and appropriate teaching methodology for doctoral student populations.
+- Teaching Mastery: Strong knowledge of current learning theory and appropriate teaching methodology for graduate student populations.

-- Oral Communication: Speaks clearly and persuasively in positive or negative situations; listens and gets clarification; responds well to questions; demonstrates group presentation skills; participates in meetings; delivers coherent and logical classroom
+- Oral Communication: Speaks clearly and persuasively in positive or negative situations; listens and gets clarification; responds effectively to address questions; demonstrates group presentation skills; participates in meetings; facilitates coherent and

 - Planning/Organizing: Realistically prioritizes and plans work activities; uses time efficiently; plans for additional resources; sets goals and objectives.

-- Professionalism: Approaches others in a tactful manner; reacts well under pressure; treats others with respect and consideration; accepts responsibility for own actions; follows through on commitments.
+- Professionalism: Approaches others in a tactful manner; reacts objectively under pressure; treats others with respect and consideration; accepts responsibility for own actions; follows through on commitments.

-- Adaptability: Adapts to changes in the academic work environment; manages competing demands; changes approach or method to best fit the situation; able to deal with frequent change, delays, or unexpected events.
+- Adaptability: Adapts to changes in the academic work environment; manages competing demands; changes approach or method to best fit the situation; able to deal effectively with change, delay, or unanticipated events.